wcarvalho/wcarvalho.github.io/poems/locus.md

 title: Our Loci
 ---

-This is a mini exploration into the vantage point of our perspectives, both showcasing how limiting they can be and how strongly they impact the world we percieve.
+A mini exploration into how vantage points effect our perspectives.
+Here, I admit how limiting my perspective is but, despite, how strongly it impacts my perception of the world I experience and my place in it.

-### Dialogue
+<br><br>

-Man 1: A wandering man once came up to me and asked "What is the locus of your person?"
+A wandering man once came up to me and asked
+"What is the locus of your person?"

-Man 2: I responded, "Why, my eyes, of course."
+I responded, "Why, my eyes, of course."